 - 8 slices Texas style white bread or any square formed white bread

 Sift together the flour, sugar, baking powder and salt.

 In a separate bowl, combine the milk and egg thoroughly.

 Add the egg mixture to the dry ingredients and combine until there are no lumps.
 The batter should be fairly runny, yet still thick enough to stick to the sandwich.
 If needed, add a teensy bit more milk.

-Make the sandwiches by layering a slice of swiss cheese, then the 4 meat slices, then swiss cheese, top with the remaining slice of bread.
+Make the sandwiches by layering a slice of Swiss cheese, then the 4 meat slices, then Swiss cheese, top with the remaining slice of bread.
 Putting cheese on either side of the meat ensures a beautiful melty goodness when you are done!
 Leave the sandwiches whole for frying, as you lose the cheesy goodness inside otherwise.
 Only slice them after they are cooked up!